Alfred Wainwright: Influence

 Wainwright was a supporter of animal rights and explained that the publisher of his books gave most of the profits from his books to animal charities.
 In 1972 he became chairman of Animal Rescue Cumbria, and donated enough money to enable the foundation in 1984 of Kapellan, a shelter for stray cats and dogs in Kendal.
 After his death the society was renamed "Animal Rescue Cumbria – The Wainwright Shelter".

 The Wainwright Society was inaugurated in 2002, with the aim of keeping alive the fellwalking traditions and ideas promoted by Alfred Wainwright through his guidebooks and other publications.

 On 27 June 2008 a landmark road bridge, in Blackburn, was opened and named the Wainwright Bridge in his honour.

-John Burland, founder of the Wainwright Society, wrote and devised a dramatic presentation of his life and works which was presented at the Wildman Theatre at Ilkley Playhouse as part of the Ilkley Literature Festival on 15 October 2009.
+John Burland, a founding member of the Wainwright Society, wrote and devised a dramatic presentation of his life and works which was presented at the Wildman Theatre at Ilkley Playhouse as part of the Ilkley Literature Festival on 15 October 2009.
 During 2010 and 2011 a further 17 presentations were made.

 In 2013, a memorial toposcope was unveiled on the hills near his home town of Blackburn.